navigation

 Getting Started with the AWS CLI

-In this guide, you will learn how to get started with the AWS CLI and use it to interact with AWS services.
+In this workshop, you will learn how to use the AWS Command Line Interface (CLI) to interact with AWS services efficiently through the command line.

-The AWS Command Line Interface (AWS CLI) is an open-source tool that enables you to interact with AWS services using command-line shell commands.
-The AWS CLI provides the same functionality as the AWS Management Console but allows for automation and scripting.
+ℹ️ Information: The AWS Command Line Interface (CLI) is an open-source tool that enables you to interact with AWS services using commands in your command-line shell.
+With the AWS CLI, you can control multiple AWS services directly from the command line and automate them through scripts.

-• Linux and macOS: You can use shells like bash, zsh, or tcsh to run AWS CLI commands.
+• Linux and macOS Shells – Use popular shells like Bash, Zsh, or Tcsh to run AWS CLI commands.

-• Remote Access: You can also run AWS CLI commands on Amazon EC2 instances through tools like PuTTY, SSH, or AWS Systems Manager.
+• Remote Access – Run commands on Amazon EC2 instances through PuTTY, SSH, or AWS Systems Manager.

 AWS CLI Profiles

-• To specify a profile for a command, use the --profile parameter or set the AWS_PROFILE environment variable to switch profiles for the current session.
+• Use the --profile parameter or set the AWS_PROFILE environment variable to switch profiles

 AWS CLI Configuration